CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 I don't like that this images have only the `root` user.
 I will start from the Debian-11 image and install all I need as a non-privileged user `rustdevuser`.

-In `WSL2 terminal` pull the image from Docker hub:
+In bash terminal pull the image from Docker hub:

 ```bash
 podman pull docker.io/library/debian:bullseye-slim